core-man/DSurfRTomo/README.md

+Direct surface wave radial anisotropy tomography code

+please refer to:
+Hu, S., H. Yao, and H. Huang (2019), Direct surface wave radial anisotropy tomography in the crust of the eastern Himalayan syntaxis.
+Submitted

+#############

 2019/05/18
-The code may still need further modification
+The code may still need minor modification
 ##############

 output is